America's Overwatch

 Step 4: Editorial Review

-Before publication, every fact-check undergoes review by senior editorial staff who verify:
+Before publication, every article undergoes review by senior editorial staff who verify:

 The claim is accurate based on available evidence and primary sources.
 All significant facts check out, and context supports the claim as stated.